joakim/kay/README.md

     }
 }

--- create a Rabbit cell using Animal as blueprint Nexus9 from Replicant {
+-- create a Nexus9 cell using Replicant as blueprint Nexus9 from Replicant {
     -- properties (internal state)
     model: 'Nexus 9'